-Computer equipment 33% stright line

-Fixtures, fittings & equipment 20 % straight line

-Motor vehicles 20% straight line
+Buildings Leasehold land Computer equipment Fixtures, fittings & equipment Motor vehicles 2% straight line over the period of the lease 33% stright line 20 % straight line 20% straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the statement of financial activities.